ClaudiaInSweden/hanneles_art_gallery/README.md

 ![Checkout overlay](https://hanneles-art-gallery.s3.eu-north-1.amazonaws.com/readme-docs/checkout_overlay.jpg)

-Once the transaction is completed successfully an order confirmation page is displayed informing the user that a confirmation email has been sent to the provided email address.
+Once the transaction is completed successfully, an order confirmation page is displayed informing the user that a confirmation email has been sent to the provided email address.
 Also an order summary with the delivery address is visible as well as a button back to the paintings page.

 ![Order confirmation](static/readme-docs/others/checkout_success.png)